KappaDistributive/KappaDistributive.github.io/_posts/2019-05-25-how-to-beat-kaggle-(the-easy-way).md

 category: Machine Learning
 tags: [machine learning, mathematics, graph theory]
 ---
-A few nights ago, I found myself tinkering with the [Titanic dataset on Kaggle](https://www.kaggle.com/c/titanic) and couldn't help but notice the number of people with a [perfect score](https://www.kaggle.com/c/titanic/leaderboard) -- many of whom have a single entry.
+A few nights ago, I found myself tinkering with the [Titanic data set on Kaggle](https://www.kaggle.com/c/titanic) and couldn't help but notice the number of people with a [perfect score](https://www.kaggle.com/c/titanic/leaderboard) -- many of whom have a single entry.

 So, I thought to myself: "Clearly, they must be cheating.
 But how do you cheat efficiently?"